-A quick photographic survey was carried out this morning on the cladding over the communal heating pipes.
+PRERA carried out a quick photographic survey this morning on the cladding over the communal heating pipes.
 The cladding was found to be coming apart in a number of locations across the estate.
 It appears that the plywood boxing beneath the white PVC fascia is decaying and losing its structural integrity.
 Residents and visitors are advised not to loiter beneath.

 Last week another piece of cladding fell from the boxing around our communal heating pipes.
 This has happened several times previously and the poor state of this cladding has been raised with the council many times.
 Following this latest fall, we have been promised an “urgent inspection” and “any identified issues will be urgently addressed “.